-Don’t worry - if you buy a co-op, your fellow co-op owners won’t have keys to your apartment.
+Don’t worry - if you buy a co-op, your fellow shareholders won’t have a key to your apartment.

-Each co-op shareholder is granted the right to occupy a specific apartment in the building.
-This is also called the “proprietary lease” for that apartment.
-Think of the proprietary lease and shares as a package deal.
-You’re buying shares in the overall building plus the right to live in a specific unit within the building.
+Each owner is granted the right to occupy a specific apartment.
+This is called the “proprietary lease” for that apartment.
+Think of the proprietary lease and shares as a package deal - you get shares in the overall building plus the right to live in the apartment you "bought".

 Most people in NYC are quick to hate on co-ops.
-It’s important to note that every co-op is different.
-There are co-ops that behave like condos and condos that behave like co-ops.
-Yoreevo’s first deal was in a condo with a flip tax - a fee typically associated only with co-ops.
-So while there are general guidelines, make sure to get specifics for any building you’re considering - co-op or condo.
+Just search for "co-op horror stories" and you'll find plenty of entertaining stories.
+But it’s important to note that every co-op sets its own rules.
+There are super laid back co-ops and others that weigh in on everything.
+So while there are general guidelines, make sure to get specifics for any building you’re considering.

 Let’s explore some of the clear and widely known negatives when it comes to co-ops: